learn-co-curriculum/dsc-sarima-models-lab/README.md

-## Summary

-In this lab, we described how to implement a seasonal ARIMA model in Python.
-We made extensive use of the pandas and statsmodels libraries and showed how to run model diagnostics, as well as how to produce forecasts of the CO2 time series.

-### Bonus Exercises
+## Bonus Exercises

 * Change the start date of your dynamic forecasts to see how this affects the overall quality of your forecasts.
 * Try more combinations of parameters to see if you can improve the goodness-of-fit of your model.
 * Select a different metric to select the best model.
 For example, we used the AIC measure to find the best model, but you could seek to optimize the out-of-sample mean square error instead.

+## Summary

+In this lab, we described how to implement a seasonal ARIMA model in Python.
+We made extensive use of the pandas and statsmodels libraries and showed how to run model diagnostics, as well as how to produce forecasts of the CO2 time series.